USA Today building in Virginia declared safe after report of armed man

 The complex is home to USA Today, the newspaper's corporate parent Gannett Co Inc , and offices of other businesses.
 Roessler declined to specify where in the building the person had once worked.
 The precise origin of the 911 call was unclear, he said.

 Asked about heightened anxieties stoked by a spate of mass shootings that killed a total of 35 people in Northern California, El Paso, Texas, and Dayton, Ohiobetween July 28 and Aug.
-4, Roessler said workers in the Gannett Building responded correctly to a perceived threat.
+4, Roessler said workers in the building responded correctly to a perceived threat.

 "We need to look at this as a positive event," he said.
 "Everybody in that building did the right thing.
 They saw something that was out of place, and they called 911."